cacodcar/cacodcar.github.io/_posts/2020-11-21-Compressing-Zoom-Lectures.md

   - Blog
 ---

-I have been recording classes on zoom and the accumulation of files is starting to become a problem.
-I have been exporing the use of handbreak to re-encode the screen grabs to reduce the file size while keeping the quility up.
-This does require a decent cpu to run in a reasonable amount of time however so keep that in mind.
+I have been recording classes on zoom, and the accumulation of files is starting to become a problem.
+I have been exploring handbrake used to re-encode the screen grabs to reduce the file size while keeping the quality up.
+This does require a decent CPU to run in a reasonable amount of time, so keep that in mind.

-Here is the encording settings that I used.
+Here are the encoding settings that I used.

 ![image](/assets/imgs/Handbreak.png)

-A set of class recordings that include scrolling around a pdf and static power points was used to benchmark the file size reduction.
-As a sided note, there was no noticable degridation in video quality.
+A set of class recordings, including scrolling around a pdf and static power points were used to benchmark the file size reduction.
+As a sided note, there was no noticeable degradation in video quality.
 I saw a 5 fold reduction in file size, from 20 GB to 4 GB.
 This made uploading and sharing videos much quicker and easier.